Your Medicare Coverage

 Medicare Part B (Medical Insurance) covers doctor services for certain organ transplants.

-Medicare Part A (Hospital Insurance) covers these organ transplants under certain conditions at Medicare-approved facilities:
+Medicare Part A (Hospital Insurance) covers these organ transplants under certain conditions at Medicare-certified facilities:

 Part A also covers some stem cell transplants under certain conditions.
 Part B covers cornea transplants, under some conditions.
-Stem cell and cornea transplants aren't limited to approved facilities.
+Stem cell and cornea transplants aren't limited to Medicare-approved transplant centers.

 Organ transplant coverage includes: